Beijing See: Mutianyu Great Wall Towers 14 to 6 (北京.慕田峪长城.敌楼14~6)

 - Rick

-- 5 min read
+- 6 min read

-In this follow-up post, I will cover Tower 14 to Tower 6 as a continuation after completing the western segment — do read it first if not done so yet.
+The middle segment sits between the Cable Car Station (near Tower 14) and the Cableway & Slideway Station (near Tower 6).
+It tends to be lesser travelled — mainly affected by prices of the two-way tickets of the cable car and chairlift / toboggan.
+I will cover Tower 14 to Tower 6 as a continuation after completing the western segment — do read it first if not done so yet.

 No. 14 Watchtower (十四号敌楼) stands on top of a mountain and offers great views of both the western and middle segments of the Great Wall.
 Unlike other watchtowers, Tower 14 features a spacious centre room.
 Standing 40 metres from the outer wall of the watchtower is an outer Beacon Tower (烽火台) — it is easy to miss it if not specifically looking for it.

-Tower 14 is also a great spot to see more of China's Great Wall beyond the opened section of Mutianyu Great Wall.
+Tower 14 is also a great spot to see more of China's Great Wall beyond the open section of Mutianyu Great Wall.
 Notice the faint white lines and squarish dots that run along the ridges of the mountains?
-Those are the closed sections of the Great Wall as it continues for many kilometres and at higher elevations beyond Mutianyu — bring binoculars.
+Those are the closed sections of the Great Wall as it continues for many kilometres and at higher elevations beyond Mutianyu — do bring binoculars.

 The watchtowers in the middle segment are spaced very closely to one another, taking less than 5 minutes to walk between two watchtowers from Tower 14 to Tower 13 to Tower 12.

 Exiting from Tower 13 is another steep flight of small steps and have to walk down slowly.
+Notice a small cannon standing on the walkway at the foot of Tower 13?

 Tower 11 is accessible via an arched exit in the battlement wall and a flight of steps.
 It is one-way down and back and most visitors tend to skip it — not me.

-No. 11 Watchtower (十一号敌楼) is also called "Outer Branch Wall" (外支城) since it extends outward from the Great Wall.
-Aside from being a defensive watchtower, it has splendid views of the Great Wall from an external perspective.
+Aside from being a fortified watchtower, Tower 11 has splendid views of the Great Wall from an external viewpoint.

 After Tower 10, both Towers 9 and 8 come into view as they are at lower elevations and have been obstructed from view from Tower 14.
 The hike continues downslope.